ArduPilot/ardupilot_wiki/dev/source/docs/can-bus-driver-roadmap.rst

 The base for hardware CAN bus support is located in AP_HAL library and consist of two classes:

-- CAN class that is responsible for representation of one physical interface on board.
+- CANHal class that is responsible for representation of one physical interface on board.
   This class manages opening, setup and operation of the interface and is a main connection point between software and hardware